University Park Partnership Scholarship

 Q. Does the scholarship automatically renew for all four years?

-Yes, as long as you remain a student in good standing and you remain a resident of the neighborhood.
+Yes, as long as you remain a student in good standing and, before each academic year, you provide required documentation that you continue to be a resident of the designated target neighborhood and apply for financial aid.

 Q. What costs are not included in the scholarship?